Do you want to help people?

+Applicants need a minimum 2.5 GPA to enter the program; however, a 3.0 GPA and above is preferred.
 Applicants are required to complete a background check and possess a current Health Care Provider CPR card offered by the American Heart Association.
-To remain in the program students must maintain a 2.5 GPA, pass three program milestones, pass a mock board exam, and adhere to the Program’s professional code of conduct.
+To remain in the program students must maintain a 2.5 GPA, pass a mock board exam, and adhere to the Program’s professional code of conduct.
 Students at some clinical sites may need a drug test.

 Marie DeLange, B.S., RDMS, RDCS, FSDMS, FAIUM